GLOBAL MARKETS-Political tremors send stocks to lowest since July

 MSCI's global share index slipped just under

-half a percent to its lowest since July 11.
-It is down almost 5
+half a percent to its lowest since July 11 and is down almost 5

 percent over the past two weeks.